krismcfarlin/todo_angular_endpoints/README.md

   3. Experimenting With what we have built.
 Please run the application and point your browser and the local url/port .
 In my case it is localhost:8080/_ah/api/explorer.
 This should take you to GAE api explorer.
 From here we will be able to test out that our api is working correctly.

     a.
-Go down and click the insert function then file out the form as per the picture below.
+Go down and click the insert function then fill out the form

     b.
 Notice that a request was generated for you

     		Http://localhost:8080/_ah/api/todoapi/v1/todo POST